jasminelai/compose-timer/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 Trying out fun new Android tools.
+Practiced how to use LiveData and ViewModels.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->